 Crowning Music of Awesome: The rock opera episode, complete with a score by GWAR, who re-performed the song themselves after being unable to find stock copies.
+The episode was mostly Squick but the music was awesome.

 Designated Villain: Done deliberately with Professor XXXL, who in all his appearances is just trying to create the perfect snowcone, but the KND always ruin his plans thinking he is doing something evil.
+Even Numbuh One knows his plan and goes along with it, and the kicker was he actually tried the perfect snow-cone before he was taken back by his friends.

 Numbuh Three×Four were this in the first season thanks to fan reaction to "Operation: O.F.F.I.C.E.".
 The escalating Ship Tease in the subsequent seasons upgraded them into Official Couple status.
 Even the last episode revealed that they'd be husband and wife.